Created: November 8, 2015.

 The first non-zero value for "war criminal flag" (전범기) is of the week of August 6 to 12, 2012.
 Although it is 8 months earlier than that of Google Trends, it coincided with the second burst of the longer name (욱일승천기) in Google Trends.

-When the three phrases are combined, we can observe the same two bursts as those of Google Trends: the first, larger one is of the week of January 24 to 30, 2011, and the second one is from August 6 to 19, 2012.
+Combining the three phrases, we can observe the same two bursts as those of Google Trends: the first, larger one is of the week of January 24 to 30, 2011, and the second one is from August 6 to 19, 2012.

 Throughout the period examined, the longer name (욱일승천기) managed to keep non-zero values.
 However, the scores were overwhelmingly dominated by ones, and only two small spikes occurred before 2011.
 The shorter name (욱일기) might be a better indicator of interest in the flag: the continued interest in the flag (indicated by uninterrupted non-zeroes) only started in March 2013.
 We have no need to modify the conclusion that South Korea's anti-Rising Sun flag campaigns became active in 2013.

-A nice property of Naver Trend is that it links each burst to newspaper articles.
+A useful property of Naver Trend is that it links each burst to newspaper articles.
 Now let us see what triggered the bursts of January 2011 and of August 2012.

-As for the older burst, it is, again, linked to a football match on January 25, 2011, and once again, the Rising Sun flag was used as a whataboutism excuse (are South Koreans big fans of whataboutism?).
+As for the older burst, it is, again, linked to a football match on January 25, 2011 , and once again, the Rising Sun flag was used as a whataboutism excuse (are South Koreans big fans of whataboutism?).
 At that match, South Korean footballer Ki Sung-yueng celebrated his goal by scratching his face in a monkey-like fashion, a racist slur at Japanese people.
-The next day, he posted a Twitter message claiming that he had been annoyed at having seen a Rising Sun Flag in the stadium.
-While he succeeded in drawing sympathy within South Korea, he appeared to have known how lame his excuse was, as he did not repeat it on a formal basis.
+The next day, he posted a Twitter message claiming that he had been annoyed at having seen a Rising Sun flag in the stadium.
+While he succeeded in drawing sympathy within South Korea, he appeared to have been aware of how lame his excuse was, as he did not repeat it on a formal basis.
 It is worth noting that he flip-flopped his remark.
 He later claimed that the celebration was a reference to alleged racist taunting by St Johnstone fans during a Scottish Premier League game.

 In our search for the origin of South Korea's anti-Rising Sun flag campaigns, Ki's racist slur of 2011 was undoubtedly a decisive point in time.
-In response to the flame, South Korean media openly advocated tactics of defaming the Rising Sun flag by equating it with Nazi Germany's Hakenkreuz.
-To my knowledge, this is the first instance of the South Korean discourse we hear these days.
+In response to the flame, South Korean media openly advocated tactics of defaming the Rising Sun flag by equating it with Nazi Germany's Hakenkreuz .
+To my knowledge, this is the first instance of the South Korean narrative we hear these days.

-Lastly, I searched the news archive of JoongAng Ilbo for "war criminal flag" (전범기).
+Lastly, I searched the news archive of JoongAng Ilbo for "war criminal flag" (전범기) .
 Unfortunately, it returned many more results than it should have done.
 Its search engine employed simple string matching, and the phrase in question was a substring of "war criminal company" (전범기업).
-If my manual filtering was perfect, its first attested use is of August 16, 2012.
+If my manual filtering is correct, its first attested use is of August 16, 2012 .
 In that column, the author Kim Ch'igim urged readers to call the Rising Sun flag a "war criminal flag" (전범기).
 It is not clear whether he coined the phrase by himself, as it was detected by Naver Trend a week earlier.
 Anyway, it is safe to conclude that the new phrase "war criminal flag" (전범기) was coined in August 2012.

 To be precise, I do not claim that South Koreans had never expressed their hatred toward the Rising Sun flag before 2011.
 The important point is that what we see today is clearly different from what we saw in the past.
-South Korean demonstrators used to burn the Hinomaru (national flag of Japan), slash an effigy of former Prime Minister Junichiro Koizumi, cut down cherry blossom trees, and destroy historic buildings Japan constructed.
+South Korean demonstrators used to burn the Hinomaru (national flag of Japan), slash an effigy of former Prime Minister Junichiro Koizumi, cut down cherry blossom trees (another important symbol for the Japanese culture), and destroy historic buildings Japan constructed in the peninsula.
 In other words, they did not single out the Rising Sun flag.
 Thus it is reasonable to ask what makes this qualitative difference.
 In this article, I showed that the answer lies in the fact that the current campaigns postdate the racism row of 2011.

 For their deep connection to football, I came up with an analogy between anti-Rising Sun flag protesters and hooligans.
 The former is certainly less violent but they are equally unproductive.
 They both waste a tremendous amount of energy.
 Maybe one difference is that the former has demonstrated creativity by reshaping their collective memory in an astonishingly short period of time.
 If they made efforts in the right direction, the world would be a better place.
 The first step toward the solution is to let them learn that what they are doing is fruitless.